-- Fall 2020, Spring 2021 Refund Schedules - For future refund schedules, please consult the Calendars and Important Dates section on the GMS website. - The last official date to withdraw from BU for Fall 2020 is December 1, 2020.
+- Fall 2022, Spring 2023 Refund Schedules Note: GMS follows the same refund schedule as the CRC. - For future refund schedules, please consult the Calendars and Important Dates section on the GMS website. - The last official date to withdraw from BU for Fall 2022 is November 29, 2022.